AlishChhetri/apicenter/docs/providers.md

 Requires an API key from Stability AI, which can be obtained from the [Stability AI platform](https://platform.stability.ai/).

+#### Return Format

+The Stability AI provider returns image data as bytes directly, ready to be saved to a file.

 #### API Documentation

 For the most up-to-date information, refer to the [Stability AI API Documentation](https://platform.stability.ai/docs/api/generation).